victor5055/-PWA---Text-Editor/README.md

 ## Installation
 ###### [Back to Table of Contents](#Table-of-Contents)
+Open the URL using a browser then add text to the text editor and the data will persist when the editor loses focus.
+Install the editor to your local PC by selecting the install button no the top left corner and following the prompts.

 ## Overview: What Was Accomplished!
 ### Workflow [Back to Table of Contents](#Table-of-Contents)